Last Updated: May 21, 2022

 8. Because it is home remodeling and re-roofing season also, it's a good time to brief homeowners on when building permits are required, and how to obtain them.
 Do new swimming pools and fences require a permit?
 How about permitting when you are replacing those items?
 What about replacing a bathroom?
 How about building a closet?
 If a homeowner is doing the work himself or herself, how is that different from when you have a contractor?

 Since many contractors will pull the permits for your project, another thing to point out to your readers is whether there are any contractor licensing requirements in your area.

 And with or without licensing, where should a resident report being ripped off by a contractor, or being the victim of shoddy work?
 You could explain the importance of bids, lien releases, and written contracts too.

 9. Summer may be the time when you can get by with a little bit more light-hearted fare than normal.
 If your neighborhood association actually is pretty quiet during the summer, then you might want to opt for ice cream and gelato recipes, summer grilling tips, or book reviews for light summer reading.
-If you have a library or book store in your neighborhood, you can certainly enlist help there.
+If you have a library or book store in your neighborhood, you can probably entice them to do the actual writing.

 Maybe you can find summer newsletter ideas among the trees and plants that are in full glory during this season.
-Ask a biologist, naturalist, or gardener for some suggestions about species that are prevalent locally.
+Ask a biologist, naturalist, or gardener for some suggestions about species that are especially desirable or undesirable locally.

 Finally we want to make sure you know that we have a general article on the homeowner newsletter, which offers an overview of the why and the how of newsletters.
 Once you have made those basic decisions, it's time to try some of the summer newsletter ideas just above, or to take a walk around the neighborhood looking for interesting subjects that are particular to your environment.